Made in America (The Sopranos): Synopsis

 Carlo goes missing, and Paulie fears he may have become an informant after his son Jason Gervasi was arrested on a drug-related charge.
-Tony's lawyer, Neil Mink, tells Tony that Carlo is likely testifying and that Tony will be indicted.
-With Carlo gone, Tony offers the leadership of the Aprile crew to Paulie, who initially rejects the offer before reluctantly accepting.
+Tony's lawyer, Neil Mink, tells Tony that Carlo is likely an informant, and that Tony will be indicted.
+With Carlo gone, Tony offers the leadership of the Aprile crew to Paulie, who initially rejects the offer; when Tony states Paulie's underling Patsy will take it otherwise, Paulie reluctantly accepts.

 Phil Leotardo is dropped off at one of the remaining gas stations with a payphone.
-As he talks to his wife, he is executed by Soprano's crew who have been watching the location.
-His wife gets out, screaming, leaving the SUV in drive and it proceeds to roll over Phil's head.
+As he talks to his wife, he is executed by Walden Belfiore who has been watching the location with Benny Fazio.
+His wife gets out, screaming, leaving the SUV in drive; it proceeds to roll over and crush Phil's head.

 Janice visits Junior (who is now toothless and in an advanced state of dementia) to inform him of Bobby's death, but Junior's declining health has left him unable to understand.
 Uncle Pat tells Tony he believes Janice is scheming to claim Junior's remaining money for herself.
 Tony visits Junior and tells him to give the money to Bobby's children, but realizes Junior no longer knows who he is.
 When Tony tries to remind Junior of his mafia life and how he and his brother "ran North Jersey", Junior replies, "Well, that's nice."
 A teary-eyed Tony leaves.

-The Sopranos arrange to meet at a diner.
-Tony tells Carmela that Carlo will testify, while A.J. reminds his father of his advice to "remember the good times."
-Tony has been looking up at every patron entering the diner.
-A man who has been watching them gets up to use the bathroom.
-Two other men enter the diner.
+The Sopranos arrange to meet at Holsten's diner.
+Tony tells Carmela that Carlo has flipped and will testify, while A.J. reminds his father of his advice to "remember the good times."
+Tony remains alert, and has been looking up at every patron entering the diner.
+A man in a Members Only jacket who has been watching them gets up to use the bathroom.
 Meadow arrives late after having trouble parking her car.
-As the diner door opens, the bell rings and Tony, upon hearing the bell, looks up.
-Suddenly, the screen goes black, leaving Tony Soprano's fate ambiguous.
+As the diner door opens, the bell rings and Tony looks up.
+The screen cuts to black.